-2. Study Abroad
+Study Abroad

 Recognizing the benefits of immersion in another culture and study outside one's home country, Stonehill College encourages every student to consider spending a summer, semester, or year studying or interning overseas.
-With nearly 40% of students spending a semester abroad, Stonehill is consistently ranked nationally within the top 20 among baccalaureate institutions for semester-long study abroad programs.
+With nearly one-third of students spending a semester abroad, Stonehill ranks high among baccalaureate institutions for semester-long study abroad programs.
 The OIP maintains an approved list of about 200 programs in over 50 countries.
 Students participating in an approved international program will remain fully enrolled at Stonehill, paying the equivalent of Stonehill tuition and fees, while also maintaining their financial aid.

-3. International Internships
+International Internships